Anonymous (hacker group): LulzSec

 In May 2011, the small group of Anons behind the HBGary Federal hack—including Tflow, Topiary, Sabu, and Kayla—formed the hacker group "Lulz Security", commonly abbreviated "LulzSec".
 The group's first attack was against Fox.com, leaking several passwords, LinkedIn profiles, and the names of 73,000 X Factor contestants.
 In May 2011, members of Lulz Security gained international attention for hacking into the American Public Broadcasting Service (PBS) website.
 They stole user data and posted a fake story on the site that claimed that rappers Tupac Shakur and Biggie Smalls were still alive and living in New Zealand.
 LulzSec stated that some of its hacks, including its attack on PBS, were motivated by a desire to defend WikiLeaks and its informant Chelsea Manning.

 In June 2011, members of the group claimed responsibility for an attack against Sony Pictures that took data that included "names, passwords, e-mail addresses, home addresses and dates of birth for thousands of people."
 In early June, LulzSec hacked into and stole user information from the pornography website www.pron.com.
 They obtained and published around 26,000 e-mail addresses and passwords.

 On June 14, 2011, LulzSec took down four websites by request of fans as part of their "Titanic Take-down Tuesday".
-These websites were Minecraft, League of Legends, The Escapist, and IT security company FinFisher.
+These websites were Minecraft, League of Legends, The Escapist, and spyware company FinFisher.
 They also attacked the login servers of the multiplayer online game EVE Online, which also disabled the game's front-facing website, and the League of Legends login servers.
 Most of the takedowns were performed with DDoS attacks.